iklionsky/cpuaff/index.md

 ---
 ### News

-2015-01-25 10:52
+#### 2015-01-25 10:52 Version 0.0.1 Released

 Released cpuaff-0.0.1.
 All the code is there.
-Unit tests using CATCH are present.
+Unit tests using [CATCH](https://github.com/philsquared/Catch) are present.
 Several examples exist as well.
 Hooray!

+More documentation as well as some examples on the website are in the works and will be released soon.

 ### Description